professoruss/arduino_pms7003/README.md

+__This is still work in progress, code and documentation changing frequently - 9/12/2020__
 # arduino_pms7003
 Horrible code to read data from a Plantower PMS7003 sensor via Arduino and serve via http/json and on OLED of Heltec HTIT-W8266.
 This also supports being added to HomeKit and will report a "ghetto Air Quality", PM 2.5/10 Densities.